Virtualization-projects/rancher-labs-wiki/Cowpoke-3.1:-Modifying-an-existing-resource.md

 *Why do this?* Vendor-specific plugins.
 Imagine we supported another container technology that required a field that docker doesn't.
 We could add that field to $CATTLE_HOME/cattle-**SHINY_NEW_TOY**-api/src/main/resources/schema/base/container.json.d/**arbitrary_filename**.json and that field would get picked up without polluting the base container.json configuration.

 ### Option 3: Database columns
-You can also add a field to a resource by creating a new database column for it.
-[This article](/rancherio/rancher/wiki/Model:-Create-Database-Type) explains how to create a new database-backed resource from scratch.
+You can also add a field to a resource by creating a new database column for it. [[This article|Create Database Type]] explains how to create a new database-backed resource from scratch.
 You can adapt the instructions to modify an existing resource.

 Take the time to try that now.
 Add myFoo or a similarly named property as column to a table in the cattle database and get it working in the API.